smpangase/route-finder/README.md

-## Shortest Route Finder
+# Shortest Route Finder

+This project has the implementation of the shortest path finder, displays the results in a web app in a tabular form.
-This module contains three sub-projects.
+This project contains three sub-projects.

-### Project Structure:
+## Project Structure:

 - RouteFinder Restful Web Service Subproject
 - RouteFinder SOAP Web Service Subproject
 - RouteFinder WebApp Subproject

-# Building and running the application
+## Building and running the application
 Follow these steps to have the application up and running
-## Requirements
+### Requirements
 	* maven
 	* java
 	* apache tomcat application server